jakejs/jake/README.markdown

 ### Installing with [npm](http://npmjs.org/)

+    npm install jake

-Get the code, and `npm link` in the code root.
+Or, get the code, and `npm link` in the code root.

 ### Basic usage